site museum dr mucker

 Structure 5 displays plaza facing steps with a fallen stela located in front.
 A ruined temple is set at the back of a raised terrace.
 Tomb 1 was discovered in front of the temple structure which may have acted as an ancestor shrine.
 Structure 4 is a ruined mound, and at the corner of the plaza platform base that extends down to the Stelae Plaza.

 Structure 6 is a small platform with plaza-facing steps annexed to the north side of Structure 5.
 An Early Classic tomb dated to c.400 CE, Tomb 6, was discovered here.
 Ceramic plates and another Teotihuacan-style tripod vessel were found within the tomb crypt.
-Interestingly, these Teotihuacan-style vessels are the only ones so far discovered in Belize, and raises more questions than answers regarding the possible influence of Teotihuacan.
+Interestingly, these Teotihuacan-style vessels are the only ones so far discovered in Belize, and raise more questions than answers regarding the possible influence of Teotihuacan.
 Structures 6, 7a, and 7 form a small sub-plaza.

 Located to the west of the Ballcourt Group is the West Group.
 This group was terraced into the sides of a hill which were leveled and buttressed with retaining walls.
 It is a residential compound with several platforms and a pyramidal structure that surround a plaza, also known as Plaza Akam.
 The pyramid, Structure 48, is located on the west side of the plaza and reaches a height of about 20 feet/6 meters.
 Structure 50 is found on the southside of the plaza and is an elongated platform.